sadra-nosrati/Melkino/README.md

 Melkino provides a responsive property browsing experience across desktop, tablet, and mobile devices.

-The application includes property discovery and detail pages, account-related features, saved properties, theme management, and frontend–backend communication through an Express REST API.
+The application includes property listings and detail pages, account-related features, saved properties, theme management, and frontend–backend communication through an Express REST API.

 The interface is designed primarily for Persian users with full RTL support while keeping the codebase modular and maintainable.